Erudika/scoold/README.md

 All the other slash commands and notifications work just like with Slack and are described above.
 The Mattermost integration will automatically create a slash command for each channel linked to Scoold on the admin page.

-When `para.mattermost.dm_on_new_comment` is enabled, Scoold will send a direct message notification to the author of the post on which somebody commented.
+When `scoold.mattermost.dm_on_new_comment` is enabled, Scoold will send a direct message notification to the author of the post on which somebody commented.
 By default, DMs are turned off and the notification is sent to the channel instead.

 You can also save a full message thread on Scoold with the command `/scoold save {thread_link}` - this will create a new